Matthew Duray is an experienced political operative from Lake County, Illinois.

 Matthew is a Political Consultant at Cor Strategies- a full-service, Illinois-based solutions company.
 Matthew works with clients, businesses, non-profits, and elected officials daily.
 He is a senior at the University of Illinois at Chicago, finishing his Bachelor’s Degree in Business.
 Afterward, he plans to pursue law school.
 He has experience in political, business, and legal networks.

-Matthew experienced his first official campaign when the people of Gurnee asked him to run for trustee when he was just 17 years old.
-His initial thought was, “You’re crazy, I’m too young.”
+Matthew first learned leadership when he joined cub scouts in kindergarten and eventually worked his way up to the rank of eagle scout.
+He was privately selected to participate in weeklong leadership training courses on full scholarship.
+Later, he started a local chapter of a national non-profit organization at his high school with over 60 members.
+Soon after that, residents of Gurnee asked him to run for a trustee when he was just 17 years old.
+His initial thought was, “You’re crazy.
+I’m too young.”
 But he did it, and through his campaign experience, he realized the importance of civic engagement for people of all ages.

-A proud Eagle Scout, Matthew loves the outdoors and has been called an old soul by many because he loves going on walks.
-He is active in his local church and often plays drums on Sunday mornings.
+A proud Eagle Scout, Matthew loves the outdoors, whether backpacking through the New Mexico deserts, hiking in the rocky or Appalachian mountains, or canoeing through the boundary waters.
+Matthew has been called an old soul by many because he loves going on walks and isn’t afraid to blast his favorite Zeppelin album on his turntable.
 He is also known for telling cheesy jokes and going on late-night Taco Bell runs.
-And he’s afraid to admit this in case Chicago Democrats are reading, but he’s deathly allergic to peanuts.
+And he’s afraid to admit this in case Chicago politicians are reading, but he’s deathly allergic to peanuts.